Menopause Management

 • Ovarian volume

-Note: While not necessary to do a FSH and estradiol routinely to diagnose menopause in patients over 40, these tests can be considered if there is a history of hysterectomy or IUD that makes diagnosis difficult.
-(EO)
+Note: While not necessary to do a FSH and estradiol routinely to diagnose menopause in individuals over 40, these tests can be considered if there is a history of hysterectomy or IUD that makes diagnosis difficult.11

 Click for details